Thank you for your interest in being baptized!

 When is the next Baptism?

-We schedule baptisms twice a year, typically in March and September.
-Our next baptism is scheduled for Sunday, September 24th.
+We schedule baptisms twice a year, typically in the Springs and Fall.
+Our next baptism is scheduled for Sunday, November 17th.

 You can sign up by clicking here

 I’m looking forward to meeting you and walking through this important step in your Christian life with you.
 Please contact me at firstname.lastname@example.org if you have any questions.

 Elder Andy Boucher